prakhar-luke-dev/prakhar-luke-dev/README.md

 <h3>About Me</h3>

-I am currently working at [Hestabit](https://www.enterpret.com/) as a Software Developer AI/ML.
+I am currently working at as a ML Engineer.

 I'm an experienced AI/ML developer with a deep passion for multi-agent systems, LLMs, and optimization problems